uorocketry/rocket-ground-station/README.md

 Make a folder called `data` and a file called `labels.txt` in data.
 This should be a comma separated file of all the labels in the dataset.
 The number of labels should be the same as the `DATA_LENGTH` variable.

-For convinience, you can rename the `data-example` folder to `data` to get the labels.
+For convenience, you can rename the `data-example` folder to `data` to get the labels.

 # Usage